ollegreen/research_papers/README.md

 ### Solution
 Proposes Deals with measuring uncertainty using their proposed “semantic entropy”, incorporate liugnustic invariances created to shared meanings.
 So basically: It's Paris and Paris = same, lower entropy in the dataset.

-### How can it be applied to my current work/research
+### Applicability: How can it be applied to my current work & research
 This feels very generally useful for most applications, but still need to understand the implementation of the code better to see how complex this is to apply for production environments.